Prabodh1231/plagiarism_app/README.md

 #### **DOCX Processing**

-- **Conversion**: DOCX files are converted to HTML using **Mammoth.js**.
-The HTML preserves the document’s structure.
+- **Conversion**: DOCX files are converted to HTML fromate using **Mammoth.js** ensuring the document’s structure and formatting are accurately preserved.
-- **Parsing**: HTML is parsed into an array of objects with the following keys:
+- **Parsing**: The resulting HTML is parsed into an organized array of objects, each containing:
-  - `id`: Unique identifier.
+  - `id`: A unique identifier for tracking purposes.
-  - `type`: word or tag
+  - `type`: Indicates whether the object is a word or an HTML tag.
-  - `content`: Text content.
+  - `content`: The textual content or tag data.
-  - `modified`: Indicates plagiarism detection (`true/false`).
+  - `modified`: A Boolean value (true/false) to flag plagiarism detection.

+#### **Segmentation**:

+Objects are categorised into words and tags based on their **type**.
+This categorisation help us send only the words to the web worker for further processing.

 #### **Text Cleaning:**

-- Text is normalized (lowercased, special characters removed).
+- Text is normalized — converted to lowercase and stripped of special characters.
+- Whitespace and redundant formatting are removed.

+#### **Rolling Window Segmentation**

-- Segmentation using a rolling window method (currently of 12 words for efficient comparison).
+- Text is divided into overlapping segments using a rolling window technique (currently set to 12 words).

-- Duplicate segments are removed for optimized processing.
+- Duplicate words within segments are eliminated to reduce redundancy and optimize processing.

 ---